AI-am-walking-here/OSBC_Scripts/README.md

 8. select `Launch Game` <br>
    if this is your first bot follow the sub instructions.
    - First: Locate and select the Runelite.exe
    - Second: Locate and select the Runelite Profiles "Try:`C:/Users/<user>/.runelite/profiles2`"
+9. select `Play`
-9. Make sure when standing on the RED-X you are able to see the sandstone grinder fully.
+10. Make sure when standing on the RED-X you are able to see the sandstone grinder fully.
 ![Check Screen](Github_img/Check_screen.png)
-10. Make sure the rocks are Tagged in CYAN and the Grinder is tagged in YELLOW.
+11. Make sure the rocks are Tagged in CYAN and the Grinder is tagged in YELLOW.
 If you did everything right, it should already be tagged when launched.

 ![Rocks](Github_img/tag_these_rocks.png)
 ![Grinder](Github_img/tag_this_grinder.png)

-11. Enjoy your botting!!!
+12. Enjoy your botting!!!